 Principle 10.
 Administration and representation of the debtor.
 It is recommended that, during the negotiation of the out-of-court workout, the debtor company continue to be managed by its officers and directors.
-However, the appointment of an independent expert to act as monitor of the debtor during the negotiation process is advised in cases where there is a lack of trust between the creditors and the debtor's management team or, if applicable, its controlling shareholders.
+However, the appointment of an independent expert to monitor the debtor during the negotiation process is advised in cases where there is a lack of trust between the creditors and the debtor's management team or, if applicable, its controlling shareholders.